wpcodefactory/content-importer-excel-for-wordpress-woocommerce/readme.txt

 Import with same title even if this exists

 = 3.3 =
-do not include "incategorized" category if posts are imported
+do not include "uncategorized" category if posts are imported

 = 3.4 =
 Replace PHPExcel Library with PHPSpreadsheet